geox25/coresploit/README.md

 **[Go to Project Philosophy](philosophy.md)**

 Immediate Todo:
+- Logging to console window including ascii art of coresploit
+- Detailed system fingerprinting in security.svc
 - (CLion) Right Click On File -> Analyze feature to improve code
 - Shell file to run `tail -f` of a `master.log` file that uses `spdlog` or `loguru`
 - Work on project philosophy & style guidelines